 The first Great Houses were built in Chaco Canyon in the 800s CE and construction of those and others continued until about 1125.
 The valley could only support so many people and things went well in the early days of a warmer and wetter weather trend.
 Then around 950 CE things started to cool and dry up.
 The pueblo at Aztec (on the banks of the Animas River) was begun around 1000 CE and archaeologists say most administrative duties at Chaco were transferred to Aztec by 1100.
 Chaco itself was essentially empty of people before 1200 CE.
 Many of the Chaco people went to Mesa Verde and reoccupied pueblos that had been abandoned there 100 years before when the weather got warmer and wetter and their ancestors had migrated back to lower elevations (like Chaco Canyon).
 By the late 1200s, Aztec and the Mesa Verde area were again depopulated.

 Between 1250 and about 1400, the Mesa Verde, Hovenweep, Tsegi Canyon, Homol'ovi and Aztec pueblos were abandoned.
 Some of the people went to the Hopi mesas and settled.
 Some went further south, eventually making their way into northern Mexico.
 A few others went east and southeast, eventually reaching areas already settled along the Rio Grande.
 Everywhere they went, there were already people living.
 Some settlements they merged with, others they fought and conquered.
-Some they fought and lost, and had to move on.
+Some they fought and lost, and were forced to move on.
 These were also the years of the Sinagua culture and the Salado Phenomenon, from beginning to end.
 The 1400s were the time of the Gathering of Clans, the time when a Hopi identity began to come together.

 For some, the journey down to the Rio Grande took several hundred years, for others only a hundred years.
 The Upper San Juan Valley, the Jemez Mountains and the Pajarito Plateau caused many of them to make several decades-long stops along the way.
 The valley of the Rio Grande was also heavily occupied by other peoples, some of whom were easy to melt into and some not so easy.
 The 1200s were also the time of the arrival of the first bands of Athabaskans from the north.
 Bands of Navajos started to arrive around 1400 CE.
 Other Apachean groups were making their way down the eastern slopes of the mountains and either south into Texas or west into the depopulated areas of the Gila Mountains and eastern Arizona.